unosec/project/CodeAnalysisforSSE_Assignment5.md

 ![image](https://github.com/unosec/project/blob/main/images/Talk_App_scan.png)

 The Talk plug-in was scanned using SonarScanner.
-No vulnerabilities were found.
 Some "bugs" were found which can lead to an error or unexpected behavious at runtime.
 Also, "code smells" were found indicating possible coding style improvements were identified.
+No vulnerabilities were found in the code.

 <h3><a href="https://unosec.github.io/2022-11-22-ZAP-Report.html" target="_blank">ZAP
 report for Nextcloud server</a> </h3>